Bandit Car Special Edition Built 400 CID Auto Power Steering Front Discs A+

 Black was the interior of choice with your all-black Trans Am, and it looks simply amazing in this car.
-The seats are supple and comfortable, and there are no splits or tears anywhere in the interior, which is truly remarkable.
+The deluxe package with the original velour insert seats are supple and comfortable, and there are no splits or tears anywhere in the interior.
 Door panels are also excellent, and the carpets are undamaged by the sun or wear.
-The original gauges are all fully functional, and live inside a dashboard dressed up by Pontiac's traditional engine-turned panel which is gold-toned to complement the striping on the exterior.
-An AM/FM stereo radio, ice cold A/C, cruise control, a tilt steering column, and a console round out the impressive list of equipment in this Trans Am, and it's all in excellent operating condition.
-And despite being a T-top car, the interior is largely free of the squeaks and rattles that often plague the open cars and the roof panels fit quite well.
-The trunk is outfitted as the factory did it, including a space-saver spare with jack assembly.
+The gauges are all fully functional, and live inside a dashboard dressed up by Pontiac's traditional, gold machine turned gauge panel which remains bright.
+An Alpine AM/FM/CD player, air conditioning, power windows, and a center console round out the impressive list of equipment in this Trans Am, and a beautiful gold, 3-spoke steering wheel tops a tilting column.
+As a non-T-top car, the structure is stiffer and more rigid, and the interior is largely free of the squeaks and rattles that often plague the open cars.

-In 1978, Pontiac's 400 cubic inch V8 was making decent horsepower and the L78 could be paired with either the 4-speed manual or an automatic transmission, as is the case with this car.
-The numbers-matching engine has been coated in Pontiac Turquoise paint and still carries its original chrome valve covers and shaker-style hood scoop.
-The rest of the engine bay is exceptionally clean, and a recent service means that it's running like it should.
-The TH350 3-speed automatic shifts cleanly, and the Trans Am was proof that Americans were starting to discover handling in addition to simple brute horsepower, with big sway bars at both ends.
-With a fresh dual exhaust, nicely detailed suspension and brake components, and those gorgeous Year One gold snowflake wheels, this is still a car that gets respect on the streets, even 35 years later.
-Legends tend to be like that.
+In 1978, the 400 was rated to make 220 horsepower, and could be paired with either the 4-speed manual or automatic transmission, as in this car.
+The horses are increased by a mild cam and the engine has been coated in Pontiac Turquoise paint that carries chrome valve covers, and a shaker-style hood scoop.
+The rest of the engine bay is exceptionally clean, and there are no signs of rust or accident repairs, everything appears new and fresh.
+The 3-speed automatic shifts cleanly, and power steering with front power disc brakes prove that Americans were starting to discover handling in addition to simple brute horsepower.
+With a rumbling dual exhaust and those gorgeous gold snowflake wheels, this is still a car that gets respect on the streets, even 36 years later.

 - Engine Type